TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 ## Problem/Issue

 This introduces a problem.
-How do you translate the model from XML Schema to some form of JSON, when XML Schema and JSON have similar, but definitely different, feature sets?
-We have a specification and other guidance for this translation, but the translation isn't trivial and the results may not be satisfying.
+How do you transform the model from XML Schema into some form of JSON, when XML Schema and JSON have similar, but definitely different, feature sets?
+We have a specification and other guidance for this transformation, but the process isn't trivial and the results may not be satisfying.

-The situation is shown below, the dotted line representing the incomplete translation between these two technologies.
+The situation is shown below, the dotted line representing the incomplete transformation between these two technologies.

 ![Two Technologies](diagrams/two_technologies.png)

-Still, the XML Schema to JSON conversion is manageable.
-As more technologies are added, the translations become unwieldy.
+Still, the XML Schema to JSON transformation is manageable.
+As more technologies are added, the transformations become unwieldy.
 Looking forward, this becomes more problematic as the community does work in other technologies.
-How does work done in JSON get translated to RDF<sup>[2](#rdf_fn)</sup>?
-How accurate is that translation?
-Does that work get translated to XML Schema via JSON directly or via RDF?
+How does work done in JSON get transformed into RDF<sup>[2](#rdf_fn)</sup>?
+How accurate is that transformation?
+Does that work get transformed into XML Schema first and _then_ into RDF, or directly into RDF?

 The "N-squared" diagram is familiar to anyone who has seen many presentations about NIEM.
 Usually it's representing a variety of entities making an ever growing number peer-to-peer sharing agreements.
 The same diagram applies here, as a multitude of technologies start requiring peer-to-peer conversions between technologies.